gasgit/TA-Project-/readme.md

 ```

-Once the input has repeated input letters the set removes duplicates close to half the size of the list.
+The set removes duplicates close to half the size of the list.

 ```